imneonizer/inspiratinoal-image-generator/Readme.md

 This is a short python program, I wrote to generate inspirational quotation images for a project.

-The basic idea it to merge an aesthetically pleasing image with a textual image to generate an entirely new and image.
+The basic idea it to merge an aesthetically pleasing image with a textual image to generate an entirely new image.

 **Usage**